LeaFranz/KotlinJavaSlideshow/README.md

 # KotlinSlideshow
-A slideshow project in order to compare Kotlin and Java.
+A slideshow project to compare Kotlin and Java.